It happens. Every. Single. Month.

 1. Pop A Pill

-Hormonal acne is why many doctors prescribe young women the pill, even if they aren’t sexually active.
+Hormonal acne is why many doctors prescribe the pill to young women, even if they aren’t sexually active yet.

 Birth control pills reduce the levels of testosterone in your body.
 Less testosterone = lower risk of breakouts.